 Research

-Our lab studies a parasite named Cryptosporidium (or ‘crypto’ for short) that invades, grows, and replicates within cells that line the intestine.
-Crypto can live in a very wide range of vertebrate hosts; there are species that infect mammals, birds, amphibians, reptiles… even fish.
-In humans, crypto is a common infection that causes a severe, but typically self-limiting, diarrheal disease.
+Our lab studies a parasite named Cryptosporidium that invades, grows, and replicates within cells that line the intestine.
+This parasite can live in a very wide range of vertebrate hosts… there are species that infect mammals, birds, amphibians, reptiles… even fish.
+In humans, Cryptosporidium is a common infection that causes a severe, but typically self-limiting, diarrheal disease.
 In malnourished or immunocompromised patients, however, these infections can be life threatening.
 Young children are also highly susceptible to Cryptosporidium and disproportionately bear the brunt of disease.

 Despite this serious impact on public health, there are no effective treatments and the knowledge base to drive their development is lacking.
 Put simply, very little is known about how the parasite establishes infection and how the immune system detects and responds.
-Using a combination of genetic screens, murine models, and a CRISPR-based molecular toolkit, we are investigating Cryptosporidium infection and immunity to expand this knowledge base.
+Using a combination of genetic and molecular tools, we study Cryptosporidium infection and immunity to expand this knowledge base.
 Our hope is that a better understanding of the host-parasite interactions will open up new avenues for therapy and prevention of disease.

 Research highlighted in: